Principal Investigator (PI): David Blodgett, US Geological Survey (USGS)

 The primary objective of this proposal is to advance the availability NASA's Land Processes Distributed Active Archive Center (LP DAAC) Moderate Resolution Imaging Spectroradiometer (MODIS) derived products and the Atmospheric Science Data Center (ASDC) Clouds and the Earth's Radiant Energy System (CERES) data sets to land-surface modelers.
 Model development and associated scientific assessments that are part of the USGS National Water Census and National Climate Change and Wildlife Science Center’s network of academic Climate Science Centers will be applied to demonstrate the data service outcomes of this work.

-The USGS Center for Integrated Data Analytics, a software development team specializing in scalable services for multidisciplinary data sharing and access needs, will lead this effort.
+The USGS Center for Integrated Data Analytics (CIDA), a software development team specializing in scalable services for multidisciplinary data sharing and access needs, will lead this effort.
 CIDA data managers and software developers will work with LP DAAC and ASDC to implement and vet robust services for their data sets and with USGS science and model development teams to demonstrate the services utility.

 These web service interfaces will be implemented in two widely used USGS models.
 The Soil Water Balance Model that calculates a spatially distributed soil water balance and Software for Assissted Habitat Modeling where the services will be used directly to build and run species distribution models for landscape management decision making.
 Additional scientific applications around impacts of climate and land use on the hydrologic cycle and ecosystems are being identified and will be presented in the final proposal.